 The text to the entire cantata is here, and below is a performance by Collegium Vocale Ghent, conducted by Philippe Herreweghe.
 The soloists are Agnès Mellon, soprano; Charles Brett, alto; Howard Crook, tenor, and Peter Kooy, bass.

 In 1829, Felix Mendelssohn (channeling Bach, as he sometimes did) composed a 4-movement cantata based on Wer nur den lieben Gott läßt walten.
-Here is the final chorus of that work (I couldn’t find a complete performance on YouTube, so buy a recording for yourself; you’ll be glad you did!)
 The performers here are the Stuttgart Chamber Chorus and Orchestra, conducted by Frieder Bernius.
 The recording is from a multi-volume set of Mendelssohn’s church music.